 Rain Chamber & Drippers

 Water drippers and rain chambers will greatly increase humidity in your terrarium.
 As the name suggests, rain chambers are meant to mimic rainfall.
 In these systems, you’re dealing with a lot of water movement.
 Drippers simply drip a little water at a time.
 It’s easier to manage and adds a decent amount of water vapor into the air.

-Remember, your pet’s need should always come first when decorating your terrarium.
+Remember, your pet’s needs should always come first when decorating your terrarium.
 Thick substrates with moss and waterfalls are pretty, but if you add more humidity than your frog or toad can handle, after a sustained period of time, it will have a negative impact on your pet.
-I hope this guide helped you!
-If you found this information useful, please consider sharing with friends and family.

 TLDR; How To Increase Humidity in a Terrarium

 This section will summarize everything in the guide.
 Raising humidity in a terrarium may seem like a daunting task but three main things will help you in doing this.

 - Increase the amount of water in the habitat by misting, adding a fogger, waterfall, or dripper.
 More water is essentially the key component.
 Create a partial water bottom or get a bigger water dish helps too.

 - Decrease the ventilation.
 Perhaps the main reason you’re struggling with humidity is that it’s all escaping through the top of the terrarium.
 It’s not advised to completely block all ventilation.
 That can result in a stagnant, harmful environment.
 Instead, consider covering part (half) of the top of the terrarium with a piece of glass.